MuhammadFaizan955/Crud-app/README.md

 Functionality: This allows the user to remove a to-do item from the list.
 How it works: The user can click a "delete" button next to a task, and the task will be removed from the list permanently.

+Features to Add in a To-Do List APP

+Task Prioritization:

+Due Dates and Deadlines:

+Categories/Tags:

+User Authentication:

+Drag and Drop:

+Task Subtasks: